coupa/sand-ruby/README.md

 ### Service

 The Sand::Service class defines the `check_request` method for verifying a request with the authentication service on whether the client token from the request is allowed to communicate with this service.
 A client's token and the verification result will also be cached if the cache is available.

+`check_request` returns a hash, say "result".
+If result["allowed"] is true, then result["sub"] is the subject who is making the request.
+If result["allowed"] is false, no other data will present.